Abingdon Health Ltd announces the commercial launch of Seralite® - FLC the world’s first rapid diagnostic device for multiple myeloma

 The features of the Seralite®- FLC device provides immediate and empowering benefits to clinicians and laboratory professionals.
 By obtaining results rapidly, clinicians are able to better understand disease status and can make informed treatment decisions quickly and efficiently.

 - Fewer clinic visits

 - Peace of mind for patient

 The Seralite® - FLC assay was developed via a joint venture with Abingdon Health Ltd and the University of Birmingham.
-Abingdon Health Ltd is a UK based company, with facilities in Birmingham and York, which offers a complementary portfolio of innovative rapid diagnostic products and services.
+Abingdon Health Ltd (now Abingdon Health plc) is a UK based company which offers a complementary portfolio of innovative rapid diagnostic products and services.
 Their core expertise lies in the development and manufacturing of rapid lateral flow diagnostics and reader systems, as demonstrated by the development of Seralite® - FLC.

 This commercial launch allows the Company to market the world’s first rapid diagnostic device in multiple myeloma in the 30 countries that comprise the European Union (EU) and the European Free Trade Association (EFTA).

 Dr Chris Hand, Chief Executive Officer of Abingdon Health Ltd, commented: ‘We are delighted to commercially launch the Seralite - FLC assay system after an extensive programme of testing on clinical samples.
 This product is one which originated via our joint venture with the University of Birmingham and we are pleased that the combination of scientific and clinical expertise at Birmingham together with our product development and manufacturing expertise have resulted in this product which we believe will, by providing results on-the-spot, aid the monitoring and treatment of patients which will not only benefit the patient but also the health care system’.